Diram-Tabaa/dtabaa.github.io/_pages/cmu-course.md

 ## Spring 2021

 * ★ 15-458: Discrete Differential Geometry
+  * I found out about this course by accident, and I was unsure if I wanted to register for it or not, but looking back I am glad I did.
+  * This course was an interesting outlook at graphics from the side of geometry processing, more precisely taking all the descriptions and operations that you do on differential surfaces (smooth surfaces that are locally euclidean), and trying to descretize them for computer simulation.
+  * The course consisted of only doing written homeworks and programming homeworks, and the grading was pretty lenient overall (you can chose to not do an entire homework)
+  * Keenan Crane has one of the best lecture slides and supplemental materials I have ever used for a course.
 * ★ 21-259: Calculus in 3D

 * 02-251: Great Ideas in Computational Biology